alexandengstrom/p2p-chat-application/README.md

 # P2P Chat Application

 This repo contains a P2P (peer-to-peer) chat app that my partner and I built using C#.
-The project was part of the course TDDD49 at Linköping University.
 The goal of this course was to learn more about C#, Visual Studio, and the MVVM design pattern.

 Our chat app allows people to talk to each other directly over the internet without needing a central server.
 It's a true peer-to-peer setup, meaning that chats are private and happen directly between users' own internet connections.